 Prerequisites

-But before we dive into the code, let's briefly cover some prerequisites.
+Before we dive into the code, let's quickly cover the prerequisites.
 I expect that you have:

 - Already installed Python 3 on your machine.